comegrant/dbt_docs_test/projects/data-model/README.md

 - `dbt build -s model_name` to compile, run and test a specific model all at once (can you + in the same way as with run)
 - `dbt test -s model_name` to run tests for a specific model

-### Insert tables from the silver layer into the development schema
+### Insert tables from dev.silver to ~firstname_lastname_silver
-Data can be inserted to the silver development layer in two ways (i) by deploying a model through the CLI, (ii) by running the `dbt_developer_bulk_ingest_silver_tables`-job in the Databricks Dev Workspace.
+Data can be inserted to `~firstname_lastname_silver` in two ways:
+1. By deploying a silver model through the CLI
+2. By running the job called [dbt_developer_bulk_ingest_silver_tables](https://adb-4291784437205825.5.azuredatabricks.net/jobs/509482350039207?o=4291784437205825) in the Databricks Dev Workspace.
+  a.
+Select the arrow next to "run now with different parameters"
+  b.
+Fill in the parameters.
+If you want to ingest all the tables from dev.silver leave the `table_list` empty else fill in the tables you want to load in the following format: cms__companies, cms__billing_agreements.
+  c.
+Run the job
 Some of the models in silver is incremental, meaning that the data in bronze is not complete.
-If you need complete data you must ingest data to silver by using option (ii).
+If you need complete data you must ingest data to silver by using option 2.

-The `bulk_ingest_silver_tables`-job will ingest all the tables from the `silver` schema in Databricks unless other is specified.
-You can specify individual tables by passing the table names as a list to the `table_list` parameter.
-In addition you must pass in your `firstname_lastname` for the tables to be inserted to the right developer schema.

-Example:
-* `firstname_lastname`: marie_borg
-* `table_list`: cms__companies, cms__billing_agreements

-### Bulk delete tables in development schema
+### Bulk delete tables in ~firstname_lastname schemas
-There is a `dbt_developer_bulk_delete_tables`-job which allow you to delete all the tables in a specified layer (i.e. silver, intermediate, gold, mlgold).
+If you want to delete all the tables in one of your `~firstname_lastname` schemas you can use the job called [dbt_developer_bulk_delete_tables](https://adb-4291784437205825.5.azuredatabricks.net/jobs/335350526735126?o=4291784437205825).

-You specify the layer by passing it into the `layer` parameter.
-In addition you must pass in your `firstname_lastname` for the tables to be inserted to the right developer schema.
+1. Select the arrow next to "run now" adn chose "run now with different parameters"
+2. Fill in the parameters.
+The field `layer` should contain the suffix of the schema you want to empty.

 ### Full Refresh of Development Schema
-If you want to clean up your developer schemas for every layer you can run the `dbt_developer_bulk_delete_tables`-job.
-This will delete all the tables from your developer schemas.
-In this case you need to pass in your `firstname_lastname` for the tables to be inserted to the right developer schema.
+If you want to delete tables in all the `~firstname_lastname`-schemas you can use the job called [dbt_developer_schema_full_delete](https://adb-4291784437205825.5.azuredatabricks.net/jobs/479188651788245?o=4291784437205825)
+1. Select the arrow next to "run now" adn chose "run now with different parameters"
+2. Fill in the parameters
+3. Run the job

 ## Project layers, Subdirectories and Model Names